Salman hit-and-run case: Defence sticks to its stand, says driver did it

-The final hearing in the Salman hit-and-run case has begun in the Bombay High Court; Defence requested that a restriction on the media be imposed, as the hearing would become a media trial, and Justice A R Joshi concurred
+Final hearing in the case has begun in Bombay High Court; Defence requested that a restriction on the media be imposed, as the hearing would become a media trial, and Justice A R Joshi concurred

 The final hearing in the Salman Khan hit-and-run case started in the Bombay High Court on Thursday.
 Defence started with the request that a restriction on the media be imposed, as the hearing would become a media trial.
 Justice A R Joshi concurred after the defence stated that in earlier cases, a few people had audio and video records of the proceedings.